Catherine Merridale: Research interests

 In an interview with The Independent, Merridale recalls how she became interested in Russia and its past.
 She began studying Russian in school and first visited the country at the age of 18.
 She said of her first impression of Russia, "Going from the then ghastly Soviet airport, everything in Moscow was grey and cold and hard.
 Suddenly in the middle of the city were these golden cupolas and enormous redbrick walls with peculiar swallowtail battlement pattern that didn’t look Russian, but did at the same time."
 When she began work on her higher degrees, Merridale spent a year living in Moscow and observing the changes occurring during that time.
 In another interview with Waterstones.com, Merridale summarises her perspective of Russian history, "my message is that we have to take each generation of Russian leaders as they are and not keep assuming that Russia is fated to follow a special path and will always be the same.
 That there is a Russian destiny."

 Later career

 Having retired from her academic career, Merridale became a freelance writer in 2014.
 She has written for the London Review of Books, the New Statesman, The Independent, The Guardian, and the Literary Review.
 She has also contributed to BBC Radio.
 The author has spoken out publicly about the issues of publishing books in the field of history.
 There is much more pressure to publish shorter articles than full-length books, a "great shame" according to Merridale, author of multiple history books.

+Merridale's debut fiction novel Moscow Underground was published in 2025.
+Moscow Underground was named one of the best historical fiction books of 2025 by The Sunday Times.